Asirxes/BooksShop/README.md

 Thanks to the azure service, the application is available at https://asirxesbookstore.azurewebsites.net/

 To use the project, you need to create a fake account or register via facebook.
 You will be logged in automatically.
 Then you can add books to your shopping cart.
-Then you can buy them and make fake payment using stripe (input these for stripe: test@gmail.com,4242424242424242,123,08/26,testtest).
+Then you can buy them and make fake payment using stripe (input these for stripe: test@gmail.com, 4242424242424242, 123, 08/26, test test).

 Thanks to the panel in the upper right corner by clicking hello {your name} button you can edit your profile.